Aviation Management Degree

 - Apply knowledge of core business principles.

-During your freshman and sophomore years, you will take courses drawn primarily from the university core curriculum.
-These courses promote the development of analytical and critical thinking skills, communication skills, and mathematic skills that prepare you for the degree coursework and the 21st century workforce.
-You will take a few introductory-level aviation courses and should get involved with a student organization such as Women in Aviation, the War Eagle Flying Team, or Striped Wings Student Ambassadors to begin connecting with other students, alumni, and industry professionals.
+During their freshman and sophomore years, students take introductory-level aviation courses and university core curriculum courses that promote the development of analytical and critical thinking skills, communication skills, and mathematic skills in preparation for the degree coursework and the 21st century workforce.
+Students should get involved with a student organization such as Women in Aviation, the War Eagle Flying Team, or Striped Wings Student Ambassadors to begin connecting with other students, alumni, and industry professionals.

 Aviation Management Minor